christophuv/PeakBot/README.md

 #### Windows 10
 On Windows 10 and newer the installation requires some additional steps.
 First, download the CUDA 11.2 toolbox and the cudnn 11.2 library from Nvidia and install them.
 Then start Nsight Monitor and enter the settings.
 There either disable the WDMM TDR or increase the delay to at least 30 seconds (depending on the used GPU).
 Detailed instructions about the installation and configuration steps can be found at https://spltech.co.uk/how-to-install-tensorflow-2-5-with-cuda-11-2-and-cudnn-8-1-for-windows-10/ and https://docs.nvidia.com/gameworks/content/developertools/desktop/timeout_detection_recovery.htm.

+## Examples
+Examples to train a new PeakBot-CNN model and to subsequently use if for the detection of new chromatographic peaks in other LC-HRMS chromatograms are available at [https://github.com/christophuv/PeakBot_Example](https://github.com/christophuv/PeakBot_Example)